-One feature that is often overlooked is on the ELITEpro XC are the analog input channels.
+Some features that are often overlooked on the ELITEpro XC Portable Energy Meters are the analog input channels.

 Analog inputs are especially helpful when used in conjunction with power measurements to correlate the consumption of electricity with environmental, HVAC plant performance, or other process conditions.
 Typical uses might include logging ambient temperature, building temperatures, solar insolation, tank pressures, duct flows, etc.